A NSW Government website

 Complaint Handling Policy

-NSW Industrial Relations handles your complaint in accordance with our Complaint Handling Policy.
+NSW Industrial Relations handles your complaint in accordance with our Complaint Handling Policy which can be viewed here Complaints Handling Policy (PDF) 232 KB .

 Both parties to a complaint can expect to have the matters raised in the complaint handled in a professional and timely manner.